-Any surgery that relieves compression of the spinal cord or spinal nerves is considered to be decompression surgery.
+Decompression surgery is any surgery that relieves compression of the spinal cord or spinal nerves.
 If the compression results from a disc herniation, the surgery is a discectomy.
 If the compression is because of a narrowed spinal canal that is placing pressure on the spinal cord or nerve roots, this surgery is a laminectomy.
 A laminectomy removes the back wall of the spinal canal to create more space for the spinal cord.

 Once you have decided to have neck or back surgery, the following events take place:

 - A medical examination.

 - You may be asked to have a neurological or psychological examination.

 - If taking aspirin or anti-inflammatory medications daily, stop these medications at least one week before surgery.

 - If you take prescription medications or other drugs, including herbals, ask your doctor how soon you should stop taking these before neck or back surgery.

 - Do not have anything to eat or drink for 6 to 8 hours before surgery.